Stary Imielin: History

-In 1905, in Imielin were located 23 households.
-In 1921, it was incorporated by 296 people, and in 1923, by 211 people.

-By the 1930s, to the north was located the settlement of Imielin Nowy (New Imielin).
+In 1905, Imielin had 23 households.
+In 1921, it was inhabited by 296 people, and in 1923, by 211 people.
+By 1931, the hamlet of Imielin Nowy was also present to the north, at Puławska Street, near the Służewiec Racecourse.

-On 14 May 1951, Imielin was incorporated into the city of Warsaw.
+Imielin was incorporated into the city of Warsaw on 14 May 1951.

-Between 1976 and 1981, in the area were constructed two residencial neighbourhoods, West Ursynów to the west, and Imielin to the east.
-West Ursynów was constructed between Pileckiego Street, Filipiny Płaskowickiej Street, Warsaw, Płaskowickiej Street, and Puławska Street.
+Between 1976 and 1981, two housing estates, West Ursynów in the west, and Imielin in the east, were built in the area.
+They consisted of apartment buildings, mostly built in the large panel system technique.
+West Ursynów was constructed between Pileckiego Street, Płaskowickiej Street, and Puławska Street.
 It included multifamily residential apartments, as well as service and manufacturing buildings.
 It was divided into two parts, separated by a green belt between Imielin Lake and Kabaty Woods.
-The eastern section was dedicated to medical infrastructure, while the western section for the industrial and technical buildings.
-The neighbourhood was designed by team led by Marek Budzyński.
+Its eastern section was dedicated to medical infrastructure, while the western section to the industrial and technical buildings.
+The neighbourhood was designed by a team led by Marek Budzyński.
+The housing estate of Imielin was built between Ciszewskiego Street, Komisji Edukacji Narodowej Avenue, Płaskowickiej Street, and Pileckiego Street.

-The building complex of the Maria Skłodowska-Curie National Research Institute of Oncology in 2020.
+The complex of the Maria Skłodowska-Curie National Research Institute of Oncology, built between 1979 and 1984.

-In 1979, at 5 Roentgena Street was begun the construction of the new headquarters and medical complex of the Maria Skłodowska-Curie National Research Institute of Oncology.
-Its first portion was opened on 16 July 1984, and the new buildings were opened in the following years, with the full completion in 1997.
+In 1979, the new headquarters and medical complex of the Maria Skłodowska-Curie National Research Institute of Oncology begun being constructed at 5 Roentgena Street.
+Its first portion was opened in 1984, with expansions being opened in the following years, and with the full completion in 1997.

-In 1996, at 105 Pileckiego Street was opened the building of the Saint Christopher Oncological Hospice Foundation, which cares for cancer patients, and helps their families.
+In 1996, the Saint Christopher Oncological Hospice Foundation, which cares for cancer patients, and helps their families, was founded at 105 Pileckiego Street.

 In 1998, the district of Ursynów was subdivided into the areas of the City Information System.
-One of them was Imielin, which included the neighbourhoods of Imielin, Na Skraju, and West Ursynów.
+Imielin, became one of them, encompassing the housing estates of Imielin, Na Skraju, and West Ursynów.
 In 2000, it was divided into two areas, separated by Pileckiego Street.
-Its western portion, which includgles West Ursynów, became Stary Imelin, and the esteren portion, that includes Imielin and Na Skraju, became Ursynów-Centrum.
+Its western portion, which includgled West Ursynów, became Stary Imielin, and the esteren portion, which included Imielin and Na Skraju, became Ursynów-Centrum.

-In 2006, at 14 Indiry Gandhi Street was opened the headquarters of the Institute of Hematology and Transfusion Medicine.
-On 15 February 2021, at 99 Pileckiego Street, was opened the Southern Hospital.
+In 2006, the headquarters of the Institute of Haematology and Transfusion Medicine were built at 14 Indiry Gandhi Street.
+In 2021, the Southern Hospital was opened at 99 Pileckiego Street.